core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-If the meaning of an item changes, for example as a result from a non-backward compatible update of the YANG module, a new SID should be assigned to it.
+If the meaning of an item changes, for example as a result from a non-backward compatible update of the YANG module, a new SID SHOULD be assigned to it.
+A new SID MUST always be assigned if the new meaning of the item is going to be referenced using a SID.

 {{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry,